diegomarquez/game-builder/README.md

 - Use HTML to add some on screen explanation of what is going on
 - Add additional debug drawing to game_object
     * global transformed position
-- Explain main components in the main README.md

 - Rough explanation of each folder in src in respective README.md files
 - Spike Performance Boost
     - Canvas caching